Valerie Abou Chacra: Education

 Abou Chacra studied Communication Arts: Radio and TV films at the Lebanese American University.

 Pageantry

 Valerie Abou Chacra was crowned Miss Lebanon on 12 October 2015.
-She represented Lebanon at Miss World 2015 and was selected among the Top 5 finalists.
-She was the first woman from Lebanon to place that high in Miss World's history while Mireia Lalaguna from Spain, was also the first Spanish Woman to win the title.
+She represented Lebanon at the Miss World 2015 pageant and was selected among the Top 5 finalists.
+She was the first woman from Lebanon to place that high in Miss World's history while Mireia Lalaguna from Spain, was also the first Spanish woman to win the title.